markbaindesign/wp-foobot-api/public_html/wp-content/plugins/aq-data-foobot/readme.txt

 == Description ==

-This plugin lets you show the data from one or more Foobot Air Quality Monitor devices on your WordPress site in a simple table.
-Apart from a Foobot device, you will need to [request an API key](https://api.foobot.io/apidoc/index.html "request a Foobot API key") from the Foobot API website.
+This plugin lets you show the data from one or more [Foobot Air Quality Monitors](hhttps://foobot.io/ "Visit the Foobot website") on your WordPress site.Apart from a Foobot device, you will need to [request an API key](https://api.foobot.io/apidoc/index.html "request a Foobot API key") from the Foobot API website.

 == Installation ==